 Keep copies of all claims submitted to the Scheme for payment.
 The onus rests on you to check your claims statements regularly to ensure that payments have been made.
-It is also your responsibility to provide healthcare providers (doctor, pharmacist, etc.) with the correct name and address details of the Scheme.
+It is also your responsibility to provide healthcare providers (doctor, pharmacist, etc.) with the Scheme name and your membership details.